seasketch/geoprocessing/website/docs/tutorials/newproject.md

 #### Vector data with key parameter

 What if you have a vector file with multiple classes you want to group metrics by?
-The other [downloaded example data](#example-data-for-tutorial) `benthic.gpkg` separates different benthic habitats (Sand, Seagrass, Coral) by a `class` parameter.
+The other example data `benthic.gpkg` separates different benthic habitats (Sand, Seagrass, Coral) by a `class` parameter.
 The import for this datasource looks as follows:

 ```bash
 npm run import:data -> Vector -> data/src/benthic.gpkg -> Micronesian Exclusive Economic Zone -> benthic -> class -> {none} -> Yes -> {none} -> Yes